Feyerabend/cc/ch05/addition/language/LINGUISTICS.md

 This era aligned with analytic philosophy: Chomsky's work operationalised Wittgenstein's "logical form" and Russell's logical atomism, turning abstract ideas into testable, rule-based systems.

+[^synt]: Chomsky, N. (2002). *Syntactic structures* (2nd ed.).
+Mouton de Gruyter.
+A favourite of mine for its clarity, even though I do not agree with the rationalist view as I'm more inclined to empiricists like Quine.

 #### Post-Chomskyan Developments and Pragmatics (1970s-Present)